aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/update-properties/_index.md

 weight: 210
 ---

-This REST API allows you to update table properties and returns updated data in XML/JSON format.
+This REST API updates `Table` properties.

 The description of the important table properties is given below:

 |Property Name|Type|Description|
 | :- | :- | :- |